changeworld/azure-docs.pl-pl/articles/cosmos-db/create-cosmosdb-resources-portal.md

 ## <a name="next-steps"></a>Następne kroki

-W tym przewodniku szybki start przedstawiono sposób tworzenia konta Azure Cosmos DB, tworzenia bazy danych i kontenera przy użyciu Eksplorator danych.
+In this quickstart, you learned how to create an Azure Cosmos DB account, create a database and container using the Data Explorer.
 Teraz możesz zaimportować dodatkowe dane do swojego konta usługi Azure Cosmos DB.

 > [!div class="nextstepaction"]
 > [Importowanie danych do usługi Azure Cosmos DB](import-data.md)